Jack Russell Terrier

 Jam packed with news, tips and advice on how to provide the best possible care for your Bow Wow or Meow!

-• Prince Charles and Camilla Parker-Bowles have a Jack Russell.
-Other famous owners include Mariah Carey, Paul McCartney and Bette Midler.
+• Other famous JRT owners past and present include Mariah Carey, Paul McCartney and Bette Midler.

 • The Jack Russell is known as perhaps the best dog for catching and fetching balls.
-Their reflexes and level of agility is through the roof and on a good day you’ll be lucky to get anything past them.
+Their reflexes and level of agility are exceptional and on a good day you’ll be lucky to get anything past them.

 • Jack Russells are as brave as they come.
 In 2007 a New Zealand Jack Russell named George defended five children from a pair of attacking Pit Bulls.
 George died from his wounds but the children walked away from the incident unharmed.